 The end-of-year rush can be a stressful time for shoppers.
 Use this moment to build the foundations of a long-term relationship by providing a positive, reliable customer experience.
 If you can meet the brand loyalist’s needs during their most hectic time of year, they’re more likely to come back long after New Year’s.

 Here are some tips for creating a consistent, memorable shopping experience.

-Prioritize customer service.
+Prioritise customer service.
 According to a Square study, 63% of customers said the number one thing that keeps them loyal to a business is great customer service.
-This is especially important during the holidays, when shoppers are pressed for time.
+This is especially important at this time of year, when shoppers are pressed for time.
 When someone contacts you with a problem or question, take the opportunity to build trust (which is the foundation of loyalty).
 Online tools, such as chatbots and messenger apps, not only help improve communication between sellers and shoppers but also offer the immediacy and speed customers are looking for.

 Encouraging Brand Loyalty Checklist

 - Offer rewards or incentives to encourage loyalty.

 - Utilise sales, deals or promotions for repeat customers.